coinmerce/.github/profile/README.md

   height="30"/>
   </p>

-  <h1 align="center">Give your money future</h1>
+  <h1 align="center"></h1>
 </div>
 Hi There!
 We are Coinmerce!
-The crypto platform with dutch roots!
+The crypto platform with Dutch roots!
 We are trying to make crypto available to everyone young and old!

 Interested in working with us?
 We do have vacancies open from time to time here:
 🇬🇧 https://coinmerce.io/en/vacancies